A tender, moist and juicy chicken, which is fried and then brushed with a wonderfully spicy poussin sauce.

 For the Chicken

 Once ready to cook, remove the chicken pieces and shake off the excess marinade and discard it.
-Then fry the chicken in medium hot oil for about 5 minutes per side and drain.
+Drizzle a little oil in a pan and then fry the chicken for about 5 minutes per side and set aside.

 For the Poussin Sauce